General solution of the exceptional Hermite differential equation and its minimal surface representation: Exceptional Hermite polynomials

 \subsection{Sturm-Liouville operator in terms of Hermite polynomials}

 To make the paper self-contained, we present in this section some known results concerning Hermite XOPs which are relevant for our purposes.
 A summary of recent developments on this subject can be found in the work of G\'omez-Ullate et al \cite{Gomez-Ullate2014}.
-As a starting point, consider the Sturm-Liouville problem \be L\psi = \lambda\psi \ee for the Schr{\"o}dinger operator possessing a potential $U(z)$ \be L = -\frac{d^2}{dz^2}+U(z). \ee If the operator (\ref{eq:SchrodingerOp}) is without monodromy, then the potential is of the form \cite{Oblomkov1999} \be U(z) = -2\frac{d^2}{dz^2} \log{Wr(H_{k_1},H_{k_2},..., H_{k_n})}+z^2. \ee In this context, $\{k_i\}_{i = 1}^n$ is a strictly increasing sequence of positive integers and $H_n(z)$ is the $n^{\text{th}}$ classical Hermite polynomial, which can be described by the Rodrigues formula \cite{Abramowitz1965} \be H_n(z) = (-1)^ne^{z^2}\frac{d^n}{dz^n}e^{-z^2}. \ee The potential (\ref{eq:potential}) is rational and has singularities corresponding to the zeros of the Wronskian \be Wr(H_{k_1},H_{k_2},..., H_{k_n})(z). \ee Zeros of Wronskians of Hermite polynomials have been studied in \cite{Felder2012,Kuijlaars2015}.
+As a starting point, consider the Sturm-Liouville problem \be L\psi = \lambda\psi \ee for the Schr{\"o}dinger operator possessing a potential $U(z)$ \be L = -\frac{d^2}{dz^2}+U(z). \ee If the operator (\ref{eq:SchrodingerOp}) is without monodromy, then the potential is of the form \cite{Oblomkov1999} \be U(z) = -2\frac{d^2}{dz^2} \log{Wr(H_{k_1},H_{k_2},..., H_{k_l})}+z^2. \ee In this context, $\{k_i\}_{i = 1}^l$ is a strictly increasing sequence of positive integers and $H_n(z)$ is the $n^{\text{th}}$ classical Hermite polynomial, which can be described by the Rodrigues formula \cite{Nikiforov1988} \be H_n(z) = (-1)^ne^{z^2}\frac{d^n}{dz^n}e^{-z^2}. \ee The potential (\ref{eq:potential}) is rational and has singularities corresponding to the zeros of the Wronskian \be\nonumber Wr(H_{k_1},H_{k_2},..., H_{k_l})(z), \ee which have been studied in \cite{Felder2012,Kuijlaars2015}.
 The following theorem (formulated in a slightly different way in \cite{Gomez-Ullate2014}) summarizes the results obtained by Krein \cite{Krein1957} and Adler \cite{Adler1994} concerning the zeros of the Wronskian of the eigenfunctions of the problem (\ref{eq:Sturm_Liouville}) in a more general context (general eigenfunctions).
-In our formulation, the sequence $\{k_1, ..., k_n\}$ is expressed as a new sequence $\{0,1,..., M_0',M_1, ..., M_1', ......, M_s, ...M_s'\}$, in order to clarify its structure.
-Here, according to the notation used in \cite{Adler1994}, the symbol prime $'$ denotes the biggest positive integer of the block $\{M_l, ..., M_l'\}$, while $M_l$ denotes the smallest positive integer of the same block. \begin{theorem} (Krein-Adler) Let $\phi_j$ be the eigenfunctions of a pure-point Sturm-Liouville operator $L = -\frac{d^2}{dx^2} +U$ defined on the real line \be L[\phi_j] = \lambda_j\phi_j, \qquad j = 0, 1, 2, ...,\qquad x\in(-\infty,\infty), \ee with suitable boundary conditions.
-The Wronskian Wr$(\phi_{k_1}, ..., \phi_{k_n})$ has no zero on the real line if and only if the sequence of distinct positive integers $\{k_1, ..., k_n\}$, when arranged in an ascending order, has the following structure \be \{0, 1, ..., M_0'\}\cup\{M_1, ..., M_1'\}\cup...\cup\{M_s, ..., M_s'\} \ee where $M_l'+1 < M_{l+1}$ for all $l = 0, ..., s-1$.
-Here, the block $\{0, 1, ..., M_0'\}$ may be absent and the blocks $\{M_l, ..., M_l'\}$ consist of an even number of terms when $l\geq1$. \end{theorem} Condition (\ref{eq:CondThOne}) means that the sequence is allowed to (but does not necessarily) begin with a sequence of arbitrary length, composed of consecutive positive integers starting with zero, followed by an arbitrary number of blocks of even length.
-The meaning of the inequality $M_l'+1 < M_{l+1}$ is that there is a gap greater or equal to 1 between the biggest positive integer $M_l'$ of a block and the smallest positive integer $M_{l+1}$ of the next block.
+In our formulation, the sequence $\{k_1, ..., k_l\}$ is expressed as a new sequence $\{0,1,..., N_0',N_1, ..., N_1', ......, N_s, ...N_s'\}$, in order to clarify its structure.
+Here, according to the notation used in \cite{Adler1994}, the symbol prime $'$ denotes the biggest positive integer of the block $\{N_r, ..., N_r'\}$, while $N_r$ denotes the smallest positive integer of the same block. \begin{theorem} (Krein-Adler) Let $\phi_j$ be the eigenfunctions of a pure-point Sturm-Liouville operator $L = -\frac{d^2}{dx^2} +U$ defined on the real line \be L[\phi_j] = \lambda_j\phi_j, \qquad j = 0, 1, 2, ...,\qquad x\in(-\infty,\infty), \ee with suitable boundary conditions.
+The Wronskian Wr$(\phi_{k_1}, ..., \phi_{k_l})$ has no zero on the real line if and only if the sequence of distinct positive integers $\{k_1, ..., k_l\}$, when arranged in an ascending order, has the following structure \be \{0, 1, ..., N_0'\}\cup\{N_1, ..., N_1'\}\cup...\cup\{N_s, ..., N_s'\}, \ee where $N_r'+1 < N_{r+1}$ for all $r = 0, ..., s-1$.
+Here, the block $\{0, 1, ..., N_0'\}$ may be absent and the blocks $\{N_r, ..., N_r'\}$ consist of an even number of terms when $r\geq1$. \end{theorem} Condition (\ref{eq:CondThOne}) means that the sequence is allowed to (but does not necessarily) begin with a sequence of arbitrary length, composed of consecutive positive integers starting with zero, followed by an arbitrary number of blocks of even length.
+The meaning of the inequality $N_r'+1 < N_{r+1}$ is that there is a gap greater than 1 between the biggest positive integer $N_r'$ of a block and the smallest positive integer $N_{r+1}$ of the next block.
 These results are used to construct Hermite XOPs.